 When an adult from the household telephones the contact centre, any immediate questions will be answered.
 If the adult wishes to provide consent at this point, this may be taken over the telephone (see below); otherwise, they will be invited to call back at their convenience.
 Anyone else from the household who wishes to participate may also have their questions answered and consent taken at this telephone call, or they may call back to consent to join the study at any time over the next 7 days from the first person consenting in the household (set as time -16 days (before the first assessment window), see Table 2B above).
 The maximum time from the first to last person in each household consenting is set at 1 week (-9 days), to allow notifications of the first assessment window to be sent to all participants in the household 1 week (7 days) before the first assessment starts at T=0.
 If all eligible individuals in the household provide consent at this initial phone call, this consent window may close sooner.
+If the first participant consenting indicates that others in the household wish to provide consent at a later date, they household will be contacted before the 1 week consent window closes to ensure that all who wish to do so are able to take part, since after this 1 week window others in the household will no longer be able to join the study, as above.

 Each participant who consents will be asked their preference for questionnaire completion (online or by telephone), future contact regarding study communications (e.g. notification of assessment windows) and test results (email or letter) and whether they have the ability to use a priority post box in general or will need to use a courier (see below).
-Participants will also be asked whether they would like to receive compensation for study assessments (see Section 16.8), and if yes, whether they wish to receive these

-© Copyright: The University of Oxford and Oxford University Hospitals NHS Foundation Trust 2019 Page 40 of 110 vouchers by email or post (separate preference to study communications).
+Participants will also be asked whether they would like to receive compensation for study assessments (see Section 16.8), and if yes, whether they wish to receive these vouchers by email or post (separate preference to study communications).
 The different preferences available to participants are summarised in Appendix I, Figure 6.